briis/unifiprotect/README_0.10.0.md

 **doorbell text**<br>
   *(string)Optional*<br>
   If a Doorbell is attached to UniFi Protect, you can use this field to write a list of Custom Texts that can be displayed on the Doorbell LCD Screen.
 The list must be comma separated and will be truncated to 30 characters per item.
+Example: `RING THE BELL, WE ARE SLEEPING, GO AWAY`

 **anonymous_snapshots**:<br>
   *(bool)(Optional)*<br>